Signed in as:

 You will be Inspired.

-It's been 30 + years since Suzanne, her sibling and parents moved from Europe to the US.
-What's kept her here for so long?
+It's been 30 + years since Suzanne's parents moved the family from Europe to the US.
+What's kept her here all these years?
+What kind of life has she built since arriving?
+Is this place 'home'?
+And what are the lessons to take away?

-Suzanne share's her personal story of overcoming breast cancer and why the U.S. healthcare system played a pivotal role in her recovery.
-We talk wine country, and her favorite things to do.✨🇬🇧 🇮🇹 🇺🇸
+We talk wine country, healthcare, belonging, and her favorite things to do.✨🇬🇧 🇮🇹 🇺🇸

 Daria 'Dasha' Bashkina Cochran, is a new friend and I'm happy to say that.
 She's a Russian who uprooted her life, pursued a love across the Atlantic and lands in a small town in Texas.
 In out chat we touch on: where to live as an immigrant, and what she wished she knew before immigrating.
 We talk of 'fitting in' in Texas, therapy for international transplants, and growing up in the USSR.
 Hear what she's learned about the American culture.